razziel89/mdslw/README.md

 When set, the value specified via the config file will take precedence over the default value.
-When set, an environment variable or a command line argument will take precedence over value taken from config files.
+When set, an environment variable or a command line argument will take precedence over a value taken from config files.

 # Installation